 Karen Sullivan Ables

-An aborted woman
+An aborted woman like yourself

 "The Precious Feet People"